sass/embedded-protocol/README.md

 #### Calculations

-Calculations are represented similarly to their representation in the Sass specification, as a tree of binary operations and other calculatiosn that terminates in numbers or strings.
+Calculations are represented similarly to their representation in the Sass specification, as a tree of binary operations and other calculations that terminates in numbers or strings.
 This tree structure may be exposed to the host language, or the host may choose to keep the structure of calculations opaque.